 - Make sure you keep your mixture stirred as you make each crêpe and you may (or may not) need to add a bit of water.

-- Put 6”-7" non-stick pan on medium low-medium heat.
-Put about ¼ cup in center of pan and swirl to make a “crêpe”.
+- Put an 8" non-stick pan on medium low-medium heat.
+Put a scant ¼ cup in center of pan and swirl to make a “crêpe”.
 Cover until dry on top and they may puff a bit because of the egg.
 I let mine get a little darker brown and curled on the edges.
 Do not try to turn.
 When dry, gently slide out of pan onto counter to cool.
 If they fold a little don't touch them until they are cool-they will unfold.
-If you have a crêpe pan all the better (I guess) and I do not but you do need a good non-stick pan.
+If you have a crêpe pan all the better (I guess) and I do not, but you do need a good non-stick pan.
+You will know when they are finished as they will loosen and slide out onto your counter.
+I slide mine out onto a wooden cutting board because they do have coconut oil in them which will get on the counter and then need to be wiped.

 - 12 Servings